 Your Dollars at Work

-National park lands are not free.
+Management of national park lands is not free.
 Protecting our natural and cultural heritage and providing a safe, enjoyable, and educational place to visit requires substantial funding.
-Although your taxes help offset the costs of operating parks like Petrified Forest National Park, they do not cover all of the costs.
-As expenses to maintain and staff the parks rise each year, government funding is unable to keep up.
+Although your taxes offset the majority of costs of operating parks like Petrified Forest National Park, they do not cover all of the costs.
+As expenses to operate and maintain the parks rise each year, appropriated funding is unable to do it all.

 Recent projects at Petrified Forest National Park made possible by your fees: